rlc4/eve-sso-esi/Readme.md

 line on your own, you will want to do the following:

 1. . venv/bin/activate
-2. FLASK_APP=sso.py flask run  # do this as many times as you want as you test things out
+2. python sso.py # do this as many times as you want as you test things out
 3. deactivate   # ends your virtualenv session

 #### Comments